What is the history of Wrestling? What are its origins? Where did Wrestling come from? Who invented it? Here is the history of Wrestling.

 Wrestling, both freestyle and Greco-Roman, has become a sport that is celebrated all throughout the world.
 Here are some of the countries that wrestling is popular in.

-In 1830, professional wrestling began in France when group were formed to travel all around the country to show their talent.
+- In 1830, professional wrestling began in France when groups were formed to travel all around the country to show their talent.
 Jean Exbroyat, a French showman, created flat-hand wrestling, where wrestlers could not attack below the waist.
 This technique would eventually turn into Greco-Roman wrestling.